FluxML/fluxml.github.io/tutorials/_posts/2021-10-8-dcgan-mnist.md

 tag: Generative Adversarial Neural Networks
 ---

-This is a beginner level tutorial for generating images of hand-written digits using a [Deep Convolutional Generative Adverserial Network](https://arxiv.org/pdf/1511.06434.pdf) and is largely influenced by the [TensorFlow tutorial on DCGAN](https://www.tensorflow.org/tutorials/generative/dcgan).
+This is a beginner level tutorial for generating images of handwritten digits using a [Deep Convolutional Generative Adversarial Network](https://arxiv.org/pdf/1511.06434.pdf) and is largely influenced by the [TensorFlow tutorial on DCGAN](https://www.tensorflow.org/tutorials/generative/dcgan).

 ## What are GANs?
-[Generative Adverserial Neural Netoworks or simply GANs](https://arxiv.org/abs/1406.2661) introduced by Goodfellow et al. is one of the most innovative ideas in modern-day machine learning.
+[Generative Adversarial Neural Networks or simply GANs](https://arxiv.org/abs/1406.2661) introduced by Goodfellow et al. is one of the most innovative ideas in modern-day machine learning.
 GANs are used extensively in the field of image and audio processing to generate high-quality synthetic data that can easily be passed off as real data.

-A GAN is composed of two sub-models acting against one another.
-One of the sub-models is a **generator** and the other one is called a **discriminator**.
+A GAN is composed of two sub-models - the **generator** and the **discriminator** acting against one another.
 The generator can be considered as an artist who draws(generates) new images that look real, whereas the discriminator is a critic who learns to tell real images apart from fakes.

 <img src="/assets/2021-10-8-dcgan-mnist/cat_gan.png">